 The Shore Indian trail was one of the five major routes of land travel leading out of Detroit.
 It was one of the best known to the early settlers.
 The trail begins from the rapids of the Maumee River to Toledo, then closely along the shore through Monroe and Brownstown to Detroit.
-From Detroit, it continues northward along the Detroit and St. Clair Rivers, past Fort.
-Joseph, (Fort Gratiot), and into the Thumb.
-There is some debate if it continued to the spiritually significant location of White Rock and further north to Pointe Aux Barques.
+From Detroit, it continues northward along the Detroit and St. Clair Rivers, past Fort Joseph (Fort Gratiot), and into the Thumb.

 Shore Indian Trail – Fort Miamis Trail – Hull’s Trace

-This trail was considered part of the Great Trail; a network of footpaths created by Algonquian and Iroquoian-speaking indigenous peoples prior to the arrival of European colonists in North America.
-It connected the areas of New England and eastern Canada, and the mid-Atlantic coast to each other and to the Great Lakes region.
+This trail was considered part of the Great Trail, a network of footpaths created by Algonquian and Iroquoian-speaking indigenous peoples before the arrival of European colonists in North America.
+It connected the areas of New England and eastern Canada and the mid-Atlantic coast, and to the Great Lakes region.